We may issue a Charge Certificate to the keeper of a vehicle 28 days from the receipt of an NTO if:

-- no appeal has been registered with the Traffic Penalty Tribunal (TPT)
+- no PCN appeal has been registered with the Traffic Penalty Tribunal (TPT)

-- receiving a Notice of Refusal from the Traffic Penalty Tribunal
+- we receive a Notice of Refusal from the TPT

 Once a Charge Certificate has been issued you have no further statutory right of appeal.

-You can write to us explaining why you feel you should not have to pay the Penalty Charge Notice.
-At this stage we do not have a legal duty to consider your representations but we will, if you have reasonable grounds for making a late representation.
+At this stage we do not have a legal duty to consider representations, but if you have reasonable grounds for making one we will do so.

-If payment has not been received after 21 days, we may register the charge with the Traffic Enforcement Centre (TEC) at Northampton County Court to recover the unpaid charge.
-The TEC is part of the County Court based at Northampton that deals with the registration of debts from England and Wales for all unpaid Penalty Charge Notices.
+The TEC is part of the County Court based at Northampton that deals with the registration of debts from England and Wales for all unpaid PCNs.

-After the TEC has sent confirmation to the council that they may proceed to recover the charge, we have 15 days to prepare and serve the following forms on you:
+After the TEC has sent confirmation that we may proceed to recover the charge, we have 15 days to prepare and serve the following forms on you:

 - Order for the Recovery of Unpaid Penalty Charge